harshi1112/Retail_Promo_Performance_Analysis/README.md

 # Retail_Promotion_Performance_Analysis
 ### PROJECT OVERVIEW
-AtliQ Mart is a retail giant with over 50 supermarkets in the sourthern region of India.
+AtliQ Mart is a retail giant with over 50 supermarkets in the southern region of India.
 All their 50 stores ran a massive promotion during the Diwali 2023 and Sankranti 2024 (festive time in India) on their AtliQ  branded products.

 ### PROBLEM STATEMENT
 The sales director wants to understand which promotion did well and which did not so that they can make informed decisions for their next promotional period.